JakeSteam/StumbleUpon-extract/README.md

 - `/samples/`: Examples of the downloaded HTML, an individual StumbleUpon link, and the resulting CSV data.
 - `clean_stumbleupon_metadata.py`: Tool to deduplicate a CSV by `id` field (convert `parsed.csv` into `parsed-cleaned.csv`).
 - `extract_stumbleupon_metadata.py`: Tool to extract contents of downloaded StumbleUpon pages (convert `data-raw` contents into `parsed.csv`).
+- `analyse_stumbleupon_metadata.py`: Misc code to analyse the parsed data.
+This changes as required, full scripts available in original article.

 ## How to recreate results?